MoKhajavi75/iOS_Development_Certificates/README.md

 4 - select export and you are ready to go. thank us later

-## OLD METHOD - iOS Development Certificates
+## OLD METHOD - iOS Development Certificates - EXPIRED (for tutorial only)

 ## FAQ